isomerpages/isomer-designacademy/_lesson-modules/Homepage Design.md

 **Focus on the key information**

 *   Refrain from over-cluttering the homepage with information.
-Emphasise the subject with a short copy and keep longer details on a separate page instead.
+Having excessive or irrelevant information impedes users from finding what they need.

-* The information available on the homepage should help users get to where they want.
+*   Instead, highlight the subject with a short copy and save the longer details for a separate page instead.

-The example below shows how Singapore Prison Service uses concise copy to introduce different projects on its homepage.
+The example below shows how Singapore Prison Service uses concise copy to introduce projects on its homepage, with a seperate link for users to find out more.
 ![](https://i.imgur.com/L0utKdr.png)

 **Create an effective hero banner**